Preparing a Docker Compose Environment

 Docker, the #1 choice for containerization in Java microservices applications, is one of the most-used tools in Java development today.
 But how developers deploy and orchestrate their Docker-based microservices can vary.
 Orchestrating via Kubernetes or a Docker Compose environment can each carry particular benefits.

-In this article, we'll look at Docker Compose, environment variables, and provide a demonstration on how to set up your first Docker Compose environment.
+In this blog, we'll look at Docker Compose, environment variables, and provide a demonstration on how to set up your first Docker Compose environment.

 What Is Docker Compose?